Understanding the Impact of Digitisation on Culture

 Digitisation must be accompanied by enlightened cultural policies, if opportunities for access and participation, individual and collective creativity are to be fully used.
 The 2013 Ministerial Conference on Culture highlighted the importance of users’ individual and collective needs vis-à-vis digital media.
 It hinted at risks for European cultural diversity and the need for adequate conditions for cultural content production and creativity in the digital age.

 The Council of Europe, in partnership with its member States is dedicating itself to developing such policies by offering a multi-stakeholder platform for the exchange of experience and good practice to policy makers, leading researchers, practitioners and civil society.
 The platform events produce insights for policy orientations and Council of Europe guidelines to ensure democracy and human rights for citizens in the digital era.
 A Council of Europe Recommendation on the Internet of Citizens has been issued in February 2016.
 Its focus is on (1) the modernization of cultural institutions; (2) the empowerment of citizens as consumers, creators and prosumers and (3) fostering multi-literacy skills education for access to, creation and management of digital culture.
+A Council of Europe Recommendation on Big Data for Culture, Literacy and Democracy was adopted in autumn 2017.
+It stresses, in particular, that everyone can choose to remain inscrutable in the digital age and therefore to not have predictions made by algorithmic decision making about their cultural attributes, preferences and behaviours.

-- Tallinn Conference - 3rd Council of Europe Platform Exchange on Culture and Digitisation "Culture 4D: Digitization, Data, Disruptions, Diversity"
+- 3rd Council of Europe Platform Exchange on Culture and Digitisation "Culture 4D: Digitization, Data, Disruptions, Diversity"

-- Linz Conference – 2nd Council of Europe Platform Exchange on Culture and Digitisation "Smart Creativity, Smart Democracy"
+- 2nd Council of Europe Platform Exchange on Culture and Digitisation "Smart Creativity, Smart Democracy"

-- Baku Conference – First Platform Exchange on Culture and Digitisation "Creating an enabling environment for digital culture and for empowering citizens"
+- First Platform Exchange on Culture and Digitisation "Creating an enabling environment for digital culture and for empowering citizens"

 - Recommendation CM/Rec(2016)2 on the Internet of citizens [10/02/2016]